|Plane trees of London

 Axillary buds - these are small, purple, and with a sharply pointed conical tip.

 The tree suffers more than most from plane anthracnose.
 A typical tree in summer will bear large numbers of twigs that have been completely killed by this.
 Young trees are particularly likely to die from this.
 Apart from the variegation and the susceptibility to anthracnose, the foliage and character of the tree is similar to that of the London plane.
-However, the greater proportion of losses to young shoots due to anthracnose results in a thinner crown.
+However, probably due to the greater proportion of losses to young shoots due to anthracnose the crown may be thinner.

-The author does not know of any existing trees in London.
-The tallest that he knew reached about 7 meters height in 15 years or so, before its trunk broke at a point of old anthracnose damage.
-Records exist in Bean's Manual of a tree over 50 feet high at Holland Park, but this is not present now.
-There are reasonably healthy young trees in the collection at Mottisfont Abbey, Hampshire.
+The author does not know of any existing trees in London of this form in 2022.
+It appears to be scarce in supplier catalogues too.
+The tallest known reached about 7 meters height in 15 years or so, by about year 2000, before its trunk broke at a point of old anthracnose damage.
+Bean's Manual in print mentions a tree over 50 feet high at Holland Park, but this too has been lost.
+There were reasonably healthy young trees in 2011 in the collection at Mottisfont Abbey, Hampshire.

 Return to index page